Keyser422/Pawsitive-Vibes/journals/grace_lee.md

 Today I worked on:

 Our group is creating issues and assigning them, with the goal of creating 1 table with migrations this week and completing 1 set of endpoints for our models.
 I created a few issues that we can reference as we create merge requests.
 I took the sample data tables created in dogs.sql and transferred them to knew .py files in the directory api/migrations.

+Then I worked on creating a pets.py in the directory models, with a pet_queries.py file in the directory queries.
+The pet_queries.py file contains the various CRUD functions to create, update, delete, and get a pet(s).
+I have yet to test these functions yet, but I will work more on that tomorrow.